top of page

 articles which accompany the designs.

-as I see that Belarus and its culture are quite a "white spot" on the world map for the most of Canadians, I tried to make my articles to slightly lift the curtain on it.
+As I see that Belarus and its culture are quite a "white spot" on the world map for the most of Canadians, I tried to make my articles to slightly lift the curtain on it.

 I hope you will enjoy them as well as my designs.